NattyNarwhal/wmx/README.md

 Alt/{0-9} raises all the windows in the numbered group.
 Like the "sticky" mode, there is no visual feedback for window groups.

-## Decoration-free windows

-wmx does not support borderless or undecorated windows, but there is a friendly utility by Vadim Kolontsov, called "[xnodecor](http://sb.123.org/xnodecor.html)", that you can use to circumvent this limitation if you want.

-xnodecor gives you absolutely stationary, sticky, fixed borderless windows for applications such as clocks that you feel you will never want to move or remove.

 ## xterm

 Some versions of xterm and rxvt run badly with wmx.
 If you use xterm